Menahem1/TagChecker/README.md

   <img src="images/Tag Checker-logo.png"/>
 </p>

-Tag Checker is a tool developed by the CCoE to check resources tags in AWS accounts and to notify you when a resource is not properly tagged.
+Tag Checker is a tool developed by the CCoE (Cloud Center of Excellence) to check resources tags in AWS accounts and to notify you when a resource is not properly tagged.
 Tag Checker is designed to delegate to each account owner the ability to define their own tagging convention.

 ## Table of contents